Inflectra/rapise-documentation/docs/RVL/Assertions.md

     |      | Condition                                |        | output1 IsSet |           |           |                                          |

-Check if variable `Age` has value '74':
+Check if the variable `Age` has the value '74':

 === "Screenshot"
     ![Assertion check variable value](./img/Assertion_CheckVariableValue.png)